mateo19182/fieldNormalizer/README.md

 #### Step 1: Analyze (Header Analysis & Mapping)
 1. **File Discovery**: The tool scans specified directories for matching file types
 2. **Header Extraction**: Each file is processed to extract its headers/field names
-3. **Normalization**: Headers are normalized (lowercase, spaces standardized)
-4. **Categorization**: Headers are matched against pattern libraries to identify field types
-5. **Mapping Creation**: Mappings between original headers and normalized categories are created
+3. **Sample Data Extraction**: For AI-based mapping, sample data is extracted from each file
+4. **Relevance Determination**: AI evaluates if each file contains relevant data based on headers, sample data, and user description
+5. **Field Mapping**: Source fields are mapped to target fields using regex patterns or AI
+6. **Mapping Filtering**: Files with fewer than 2 mappings or deemed irrelevant are filtered out
-6. **Mapping Storage**: Mappings are saved to a JSON file for manual review/editing
+7. **Mapping Storage**: Mappings are saved to a JSON file for manual review/editing

 #### Step 2: Extract (Data Extraction)
 1. **Mapping Loading**: Field mappings are loaded from the JSON file